Georgia QB Newman opting out of season to prepare for draft | The China Post, Taiwan

 Daniels was granted his immediate eligibility following his transfer to Georgia.
 He is participating in practice but has not been cleared for contact, leaving his status uncertain for the Bulldogs’ opening game at Arkansas on Sept.
 26.

-Former walk-on Stetson Bennett, who was Jake Fromm’s top backup last season, freshman Carson Beck and D’Wan Mathis are the Bulldogs’ other quarterbacks.
+Former walk-on Stetson Bennett, who was Jake Fromm’s top backup last season, freshman Carson Beck and D’Wan Mathis also are competing for the starting job.

+Smart distributed snaps with the first-team among the quarterbacks in the scrimmage.
+He said no quarterback had emerged as the starter.

 Daniels started for USC as a freshman, passing for 2,672 yards with 14 touchdowns and 10 interceptions.
 He then hurt his knee in the Trojans’ 2019 opener against Fresno State.